 The electric hook-up points are all clearly marked and adjacent to the relevant pitches.

 There is no bus service from the campsite.
-Telephone numbers for local taxi firms are available and displayed in the telephone box.
+Telephone numbers for local taxi firms are available and displayed in the courtyard.

 Telephone reception has improved over the past few years, we have a mast on the farm although some networks can still struggle.

-Television reception is limited but we have a high-gain aerial in the centre of the site that has gone some way to alleviating the problem.
-We are in the hills and that you are welcome to borrow for a donation to the Wales Air Ambulance.
+Television reception is limited but we have a high-gain aerial in the centre of the site that has gone some way to alleviating the problems.
+Visitors with Satellite shouldn’t have a problem.